fastify/fastify/docs/Logging.md

 ## Log Redaction

-[Pino](https://getpino.io) supports low-overhead log redaction, to obscure values of specific properties in recorded logs.
+[Pino](https://getpino.io) supports low-overhead log redaction for obscuring values of specific properties in recorded logs.
 As an example, we might want to log all the HTTP headers minus the `Authorization` header for security concerns: